ndb4263/Rudimentary-Database-Engine-SQLite/README.md

-Designed and developed a rudimentary database engine employing a simplified file-per-table structure reminiscent of SQLite, with efficient B+1 and B-tree indexing for data storage and retrieval.
+A rudimentary database engine employing a simplified file-per-table structure reminiscent of SQLite, with efficient B+1 and B-tree indexing for data storage and retrieval.
 ---

 ## Steps to compile and run the program